-A 63-year-old Wausau man is now charged after investigators say he pretended to be a police officer to get his daughter out of jail.
+A Marathon County judge will not dismiss a case against a man accused of pretending to be a police officer to get his daughter out of jail.

 According to court documents, on November 24, the Marathon County Jail received a call from a man requesting the charges against Autumn Woodward, 28, be reduced to a misdemeanor and that her bond be changed to a signature bond.
 The man said he was an officer in training, but could not provide information about his badge number.

-It was later determined the man was the defendant's father, Bradley Woodward.
+It was later determined the man was the defendant's father, Bradley Woodward, 63.

 Autumn Woodward is accused of taking 137 items, totaling $1,440,80, from Wal-Mart without paying for them.